PDF version for printing available here.

 Do your research for map routes; if you can, talk to past racers; and know what and how you are going to eat and drink.
 For more guidance on food, look at Food for the Long Haul to Dawson (updated after 2019 race) — read this fantastic article by Pat McKenna as she shares some of her professional knowledge and experience.
 Also see her What’s For Dinner on the River.

 Support Crew.
 It can not be overstated how important a good support crew is.
 They provide far more than just moral support.
 They can help at Whitehorse getting your boat ready and help with the launch, they are expected, almost required, to help wrangle your boat and gear at Carmacks where they will also be able to feed and pamper you, and they can help after you get to Dawson.
 In Dawson you may be in no fit state to look after yourselves so support there is important.
 And it is fun for your support crew, especially if they get well involved with the race: they can volunteer here.

-This is a new requirement.
+This was a new requirement in 2022.
 These devices provide both tracking and two way messaging.
 That is an important safety concern: we want teams to be able to report about problems they or other teams are having.
 We also want to have the ability to send messages to teams, typically in response to a message.
 This might be "Help is on the way, but it is 4 hours away", or it might be vital medical advice being relayed.